Papers - Call for Submissions GROUP 2025

 ACM International Conference on Supporting Group Work, a PACMHCI Affiliated Conference

 The ACM International Conference on Supporting Group Work (GROUP) is a premier yet intimate and welcoming venue for research on Computer Supported Cooperative Work, Sociotechnical Studies, Practice-Centered Computing, Human Computer Interaction, Computer Supported Collaborative Learning, Open Source Software, and related endeavors.
-Details about the conference organization and attendance are currently work in progress and more information will be provided on demand and on the conference website in the coming months.
+GROUP 2025 will be held at Sonesta Resort, Hilton Head Island, South Carolina, USA, January 12-15, 2025.

 Key goals for the program are to encourage and facilitate researchers within CSCW, HCI for practice-centered computing, and sociotechnical studies to interact and to present recent research contributions.
 We also encourage research contributions from interdisciplinary groups to present work that might be difficult to place within one simple category.
 We are open to diverse and innovative research methods, and to contributions across broad areas such as systems, societies, participation, critique, collaboration, and human interaction.
 GROUP 2025 in particular would like to encourage cross-disciplinary research across computing, social science, law, and algorithmic systems design, as well as researchers from industry, academia, government, and other interested groups to participate.

 Conference topics include (but are not limited to):

 - Theoretical, methodological, and/or conceptual contributions about key concepts relevant to CSCW and HCI, including critique.

 - Social, behavioral, and computational studies of collaboration and communication.

 - Current work in, and future visions of, practice-centered computing.

 - Social justice, ethical dimensions, and related issues in CSCW, HCI, and/or sociotechnical systems.

 - Online communities, including issues of privacy, identity, trust, and participation.